 Postgraduate course information

-UTS: Pharmacy provides opportunities for graduates of pharmacy and related disciplines to develop their research career by undertaking a higher degree by research, the Doctor of Philosophy (C02056).
 Research students are guided by supervisors who are leading researchers in their fields and are supported by a strong research culture.
-Research degrees offer students the opportunity to gain research training by undertaking original research and investigating questions related to a broad range of areas including the pharmaceutical sciences, pharmacy practice and service delivery.
+Research degrees offer students the opportunity to gain research training by undertaking original research and investigating questions related to a broad range of areas.

-Initial inquiries regarding UTS: Pharmacy research degrees should be directed to:
+Initial inquiries regarding UTS: Graduate School of Health research degrees should be directed to: